Cancer deaths may rise in coming years: WHO

-The COVID-19 pandemic has had a “profound” impact on the diagnosis and treatment of cancer around the world, the World Health Organization (WHO) has said.
+The COVID-19 pandemic has had a “profound” impact on the diagnosis and treatment of cancer around the world, the World Health Organisation (WHO) has said.

 And breast cancer has now emerged as the leading cause of deaths worldwide among women, according to the UN health agency.